ElzevanderWerf/LoLa/ImprovementsReport.md

 			GEverything_IUniv -> let x = newVar 3 in GPUniv  x (f (GIVar x))
 			GSomething_IExist -> let x = newVar 4 in GPExist x (f (GIVar x))

-## TODOs left:
-- Extend lexicon?
-More-place predicates?
-Higher-order functions?
-Iff?
-Equality function?
-- Formulas such as *P \& Q \vee R* are accepted by the system, but actually are not well-formed (they are ambiguous because they miss parentheses).
-Solve this.
-- *( \forall x \in N ) ( \even { x } \supset \sim \odd { x } )* translates to *for all numbers x , if x is even , then x is not odd*.
-This happens because x occurs twice in the quantified proposition.
-Solution: use anaphora (?) to make it exactly one occurrence: *for all numbers x, if x is even, then it is not odd*.
-Now in-situ quantification can be done.
-But the problem remains for longer formulas with more occurrences of the variable.
-- *\sim \forall* and *\sim \exists* formulas could be translated better.